 Right: Comet 73P breaking up in 1995.
 Photo credit: Jim V. Scotti.
 [More]

 "This is a rare opportunity to watch a comet in its death throes—from very close range," says Don Yeomans, head of NASA's Near Earth Object Program at JPL.

 There's no danger of a collision.
 "Goodness, no," says Yeomans.
 "The closest fragment will be about six million miles away--or twenty-five times farther than the Moon."
 That's close without actually being scary.

 The flyby is a big deal.
 "The Hubble Space Telescope will be watching," says Yeomans.
 "Also, the giant Arecibo radar in Puerto Rico will 'ping' the fragments to determine their shape and spin."
-Even backyard astronomers will be able to take pictures as the mini-comets file through the constellations Cygnus and Pegasus on May 12, 13 and 14.
+Even backyard astronomers will be able to take pictures as the mini-comets file through the constellations Cygnus and Pegasus on, and .